mchamoudadev/react-with-php/README.md

 # react-with-php

-<p>This project i have tried to connect my react app with php and mysql backend which has alot of comminuty.</p>
+<p>I have tried to connect my react app with php and mysql as a backend which has alot of comminuty.</p>
 <p>There is some challenges with this stack for example the Cors  Policy is quite challenging so i have googled and i come up with a solution</p>
 <p>if you watched my videos on php apis or enrolled my php for professionals course we have a nice api's that we can communicate smoothly,
-  in react the we have two reigions</p>
+  in this project the we have two reigions</p>

   1. Backend
   2. Frontend